Musician101/MCDND/README.md

 Minecraft Dungeons & Dragons
 ===================

-A mod for Minecraft using Forge and based on Dungeons & Dragons 5th Edition.
+A mod for Minecraft using Sponge and based on Dungeons & Dragons 5th Edition.

 License
 ===================